MetaSolutionsAB/rowstore/README.md

 The query engine tries to optimize queries by detecting whether a query value contains any characters that are typical for regular expressions.
 Queries for partial strings may be affected by undesired optimization, in such cases a regexp query can be enforced by prefixing the query value with `~`.
 E.g. a query for `name=meta` would not trigger a regexp query, whereas a query for `name=^meta` would.
 To accept `meta` as regexp it must be prefixed with `~`: `name=~meta`.

+Queries are subject to an eventually configured query timeout, see configuration section.
+If a query exceeds the configured timeout the running request to the database is interrupted and a response body is returned containing an explanatory message and HTTP status 503.

 ### /dataset/{id}/info

 - `GET http://{base-url}/dataset/{id}/info` - Returns information (e.g. status) about a dataset.